romanbjit/Memory-Cleaner/README.md

 # Memory-Cleaner [![Build Status](https://travis-ci.org/krunal3kapadiya/Memory-Cleaner.svg?branch=master)](https://travis-ci.org/krunal3kapadiya/Memory-Cleaner)

-Simple app which will help to manage memory in low storage Android app devices
+It will help to clean the cached memories of apps like, WhatsApp, Hike, Snapchat.
+Though it is helping to run fast their app, but in some devices that are running out of storage, this app will help in betterment of storage.

 ## How to contribute?
 - Check out contribution :point_right: [Guidelines](./CONTRIBUTING.md)